Taxation of Independent Contractors in Kenya

 Home Office Expenses: If you work from home, you can claim deductions for a portion of your rent, utilities, and internet expenses.

-Not All Expenses Are Deductible
+But Not All Expenses Are Deductible

 Not all expenses are tax-deductible, and it's important to be aware of this to avoid any issues with KRA.
 Personal expenses like groceries, personal vehicle expenses not related to work, and non-business-related entertainment costs are not deductible.